RamonJul/Read-/README.md

 # Read@
+A space designed for developers to discuss about technologies, to ask questions and other developer activities.

 ## Project Description
-Users login with their github
+A forum application that uses MySQL to run CRUD opperations.

+Users login using their GitHub account and get the ability to make and delete posts or comments.

 ## Dependancies

-MERN stack: MySQL, Express, Node,Axios and React
+**MERN stack:** MySQL, Express, Node, Axios and React

-Front-End: BootStrap,React-Router
+**Front-End:** BootStrap,React-Router

+**File Upload/Storage:** Cloudinary

-Authentication: Passport,OAuth2 GitHub Strategy and Express-Session
+**Authentication:** Passport,OAuth2 GitHub Strategy and Express-Session

 ## Demo